 Where CMOs falter today in marketing planning

-Strategic planning is a combination of high-level guidance combined with the actionable steps needed to make that strategy come to life at every level of a marketing team.
+Strategic planning is a combination of high-level guidance combined with the actionable steps needed to make that marketing strategy come to life at every level of a marketing team.

-National Instruments brings sanity back to the planning process
+NI brings sanity back to the planning process

-To gain some control over a chaotic planning process, the marketing team at NI took steps to align their global team under one plan, one that was carefully aligned with business objectives and customer needs.
+To gain some control over a chaotic planning process, the marketing team at NI took steps to align their global team under one plan.
+One that was carefully aligned with business objectives and customer needs.

-By doing so, the team was able to show how marketing campaigns and initiatives, even those spanning multiple products, contribute to product group goals and revenue targets.
+By doing so, the team was able to show how marketing campaigns and initiatives contribute to product group goals and revenue targets.
+Even those spanning multiple products.
 Ultimately, this connected the dots to give NI an end-to-end view of how campaigns tie to investments, and how these are aligned to their plan and strategy.

 Marketing leaders operate in an age of accountability as we navigate our teams towards the strong expectations placed upon our departments.
 Every marketer must make every dollar count.
 To achieve this, the chaos of disconnected plans must be managed, and marketers must instead lead with strategy.